GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 of this dataset ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)).
-The expansion of the dataset through the inclusion of bigger flakes has resulted in an increased linear correlation for Multiple Linear Regression and ANN.
-Additionally, the inclusion of bigger flakes and addressing collinearity has also resulted in changes of variable importance.
+The expansion of the dataset through the inclusion of bigger flakes has resulted in an increased linear correlation for multiple linear regression and ANN.
+A possible interpretation for the increased value of *r*<sup>2</sup> is that as flake mass increases, the importance of variables shifts, and more variance is captured by the model.
+Thus, it can be inferred that smaller flakes with relatively low values of mass have a higher variability among the selected variables, resulting in a lower *r*<sup>2</sup>.
+Additionally, the inclusion of bigger flakes and the addressing of collinearity has also resulted in changes in variable importance.
 The previous version of the dataset ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)) considered cortex amount and number of scars as the third and fourth most significant variables of the model (behind log10 values of maximum thickness and platform size).